 Punjab Police arrest pro-Khalistan leader Amritpal Singh’s aide Papalpreet

-Police sources confirmed the arrest of Papalpreet Singh after teams of Hoshiarpur and Jalandhar Rural carried out a special operation with assistance from the counter intelligence wing
+Inspector General Sukhchain Singh Gill said Papalpreet Singh was arrested after multiple police teams carried out a special operation with assistance from the counter intelligence wing

-In a big breakthrough following a month-long manhunt, the Punjab Police on Monday arrested a key aide of fugitive radical preacher and Khalistan sympathiser Amritpal Singh from Amritsar Rural area.
+In a big breakthrough following a month-long manhunt, the Punjab Police on Monday arrested a key aide of fugitive radical preacher and Khalistan sympathiser Amritpal Singh from Kathunangal village in Amritsar district.

-Sources confirmed the arrest of Papalpreet Singh after multiple police teams carried out a special operation with assistance from the counter intelligence wing.
+Inspector General Sukhchain Singh Gill said Papalpreet Singh was arrested after multiple police teams carried out a special operation with assistance from the counter intelligence wing.

-“Our teams spearheaded the search operation for the past three days after receiving critical information about Papalpreet’s location.
-We have arrested him,” a senior police official said.
+“Our teams spearheaded the search operation for the past three days after receiving critical information about Papalpreet’s location,” a senior police official said.

-He affirmed “it was a joint operation by the Punjab Police and its counter intelligence wing”, and that further details of the operation could not be shared at this stage.

 Also Read:Another Amritpal aide held for Ajnala violence